-In 2017, the IRC’s Jordan Country Office and the Airbel Center launched Mahali Lab, a community-driven innovation initiative designed to enable Syrians and vulnerable Jordanians affected by the Syrian crisis to identify problems in their community and develop local solutions to those problems.
-Mahali’s community-driven approach is based on the fundamental premise that those who are affected by the problem are best placed to solve them.
-It is part community consultation (to identify and solve problems), and part incubator (supporting entrepreneurial individuals and teams to help them develop innovative solutions to these problems).
-When I joined Mahali in its early days, we were grappling with three critical questions:
+In 2017, the IRC's Jordan Country Office and the Airbel Impact Lab launched Mahali Lab, a community-driven innovation initiative designed to enable Syrians and vulnerable Jordanians affected by the Syrian crisis to identify problems within their communities and develop local solutions.
+Mahali’s approach is based on the fundamental premise that those who are affected by a problem are best placed to solve it.
+The Lab is part community consultation (to identify and solve problems), and part incubator (to support entrepreneurial individuals and teams in developing innovative solutions to these problems).
+When I joined Mahali in its early days, our team was grappling with three critical questions:

-- How do we ensure that we are providing solutions to the right problems?
+- How do we ensure that we provide solutions to the right problems?

-- How do we ensure that we're finding the right people who are best suited to find and formulate those solutions?
+- How do we ensure that we find the right people who are best suited to find and formulate those solutions?

-- How do we ensure that we’re providing the right support to those people to test, implement, and scale their solutions?
+- How do we ensure that we provide the right support to those people to test, implement, and scale their solutions?

 COMMUNITY-DRIVEN PROBLEM FINDING